 - Palm Grove Resort

-Alternatively, you can get off the white tuk-tuk at the first U-turn after Nong Nooch and walk 900 meters down 56th Street to the sea, reaching the far end of Bang Saray Beach.
-To get to the Sea Sun Sand Resort & SPA, located closer to Pattaya at the very far end of the beach, take Na-Jomtien 52nd Street.
+You can get off the white tuk-tuk on Sukhumvit at the first U-turn after Nong Nooch and walk along 56th Street to the sea for 3000 feet (900 ΠΌ).
+We arrive at the far end of Bang Saray beach.
+To the hotel Sea Sun Sand Resort & SPA, which is closer to Pattaya, at the very far and deserted end of the beach, you can drive or walk along 52nd Na-Jomtien Street.

-If you’re coming from central Pattaya, turn onto 52nd Street just after the new waterpark, which will be on your right.
-There’s a sign on Sukhumvit for Sea Sand Sun Resort & Spa.
+If driving from central Pattaya, you need to turn onto 52nd Street right after the new large waterpark, which will be on the right.
+On Sukhumvit, there’s a sign to Sea Sand Sun Resort & Spa.